In this Article

-If you don’t want to use an artificial breast pump, try lightly pressing your breasts to release the milk.
-This can bring you some respite from breast pain.
+If you don’t want to use a breast pump, lightly press your breasts to release the milk.
+You can ask your gynaecologist or lactation expert for the right method to do this.
+This can give you some respite from breast pain.
 You can also massage your breast gently while taking a warm shower.

 4. Apply a Cold Pack

-Applying ice packs to the breasts a few times a day can be helpful in reducing the swelling and pain in the breast.
+Applying ice packs to the breasts reduces the swelling and pain.

 5. Increase Your Fluid Intake

-You can go for safe painkillers like acetaminophen or ibuprofen to reduce the pain and swelling in the breasts.
-However, it is prudent to consult your doctor before taking any medication.
+You can go for painkillers like acetaminophen or paracetamol to reduce the pain and swelling in your breasts.
+However, consult your doctor before taking any medication.